AdobeDocs/experience-manager-screens.en/help/user-guide/project-importer.md

 ### Importing the file with minimum required fields {#importing-the-file-with-minimum-required-fields}

-Follow the steps below to import a file to a location folder with minimum required fields:
+Follow the steps below to import a file to a location folder with the minimum required fields:

 >[!NOTE]
 >